zenoss/ZenPacks.zenoss.Import4/README.markdown

 Models
 ------
 zodb keeps the model object data.
-The object data must be restored and migrated in order.
+Note that the model object data must be restored and migrated in order.
-* imp4mariadb service commands:
+* related imp4mariadb service commands:
 ```
 model-database - import the zodb model object database
 model-catalog - copy the global catalog index